 Riding single speed is like riding a BMX bike.
-I grew up riding BMX bikes often, so the switch didn't feel foreign.
-Single speed shaves off weight, simplifies the system greatly, and allows more direct torque.
+I grew up riding BMX bikes, so the switch felt natural.
+Single speed shaves off weight, simplifies the system, and allows more direct torque.

 These things are handy, and the design is simple.
 They're just a flexible wire wrapped with a grippy rubber sheath.
 I've used them for countless repairs and optimizations.